By Grand Central Station I Sat Down and Wept: Genesis and writing

 Smart discovered Barker's poetry—specifically his poem Daedalus—in the late 1930s in Better Books on Charing Cross Road, London.
-Their affair lasted 18 years; Smart bore four of the 15 children he had by four women.
-In the novel, the multiple pregnancies are reduced to one, other details of the affair are omitted, and the narrator's lover is barely described, as Smart focuses on her own experience and feelings, which was rare for the male-centric literature of that day.
-Barker documented the affair in his novel The Dead Seagull (1950).
+Their affair lasted 18 years; Smart bore four of the 15 children Barker had by four different women.
+In the novel, her multiple pregnancies are reduced to one and other details of the affair are omitted.
+The narrator's lover is barely described, as Smart focuses on her own experience and feelings, which was rare for the male-centric literature of that day.
+Barker documented the affair in his own novel The Dead Seagull (1950).

 In 1941, after becoming pregnant, Smart returned to Canada, settling in Pender Harbour, British Columbia, to have their first child, Georgina, while continuing to write the book.
 Barker tried to visit her, but Smart's family ensured that he was turned back at the border for "moral turpitude."
-She moved to Washington D.C. to support herself, her daughter, and her writing by working as a file clerk for the British embassy.
+She moved to Washington, D.C., to support herself, her daughter, and her writing by working as a file clerk for the British embassy.
 In 1943, in the midst of the Battle of the Atlantic, she sailed to England to join Barker, where she gave birth to their second child, Christopher.
 She completed the novel while working for the Ministry of Defence, which fired her after its publication.